Eli Erlick: Academia

-Public image and fashion
+Public image

 In 2016, Teen Vogue named Erlick the "New Face of Feminism" as a "young feminist changing the game".
-Erlick also writes for publications including Teen Vogue and Glamour magazine about culture, media, and fashion.
-In 2017, Glamour named her College Woman of the Year, the first trans woman to receive the honor in its 60-year history.
+Refinery29 also named her one of their 30 Under 30 "rising stars" in 2013.
+Erlick writes for publications including Teen Vogue and Glamour magazine about culture, media, and fashion.
+In 2017, Glamour named her College Woman of the Year, the first trans woman to receive the award in its 60-year history.

-Erlick has appeared in numerous publications discussing fashion and frequently models for fashion and meaty brands.
+Erlick appeared as Sara Quin in the music video for Tegan and Sara's Faint of Heart.
+She also narrated the series premiere of Hulu's How I Caught My Killer in 2023.
+Erlick has appeared in numerous publications discussing fashion and frequently models for fashion brands.
 In an interview with Yahoo News, Erlick stated that she felt pressured to dress femininely based on the widespread misunderstanding of gender identity and gender expression.
 Erlick describes herself as gender nonconforming.

+Erlick is a recurring guest on several news programs, including Dr. Phil, Piers Morgan, and Huffington Post Live.
+She also appeared in the CollegeHumor Series Tales from the Closet in 2019.

 Personal life

+Erlick is a graduate of Willits Charter School in Willits, California.
 Erlick is openly queer and lives in New York City.